 The 180 Wh/kg Epic Power battery is intended for eVTOL and hybrid-electric aircraft, with a 30C discharge rate and a 3C charge rate.
 The 115 Wh/kg Ultra unit is intended for use with hybrid propulsion systems and auxiliary power units, with discharge and charge rates of, respectively, 70C and 4C.

 According to EP Systems, the technology offered by the new Epic range of batteries represents significant advances for electric propulsion in terms of key challenges including safety and certification, cost, weight, and infrastructure requirements.
 Features include new thermal containment using venting and battery management systems to prevent fires or explosions.
-The batteries have been designed through a platform-agnostic intended to make them easy to integrate with a wide variety of aircraft architectures, with the ability to mount them in any orientation.
+The batteries have been designed to be platform-agnostic making them easy to integrate with a wide variety of aircraft architectures, with the ability to mount them in any orientation.

 “Our modular platform allows aircraft designers the ability to create innovative new airframe concepts as well as revitalize legacy airframes,” said EP Systems CEO Nathan Millecam.
 By the end of 2021, the company aims to supply some early examples of the new batteries to several undisclosed customers for test and development purposes.